-We're burning Daylight!
-Visit the Largest Wayne Collection in Europe
+Visit the Largest John Wayne Collection in Europe

 WHAT ULTIMATELY BECAME EUROPE'S LARGEST COLLECTION OF ORIGINAL COSTUMES, PROPS AND john wayne MEMORABILIA BEGAN AS A SCRAPBOOK.
-I STARTED IT THE DAY AFTER JUNE 11, 1979. the friends of the duke ARE WELL AWARE OF THE DATE.
-EVERY NEWSPAPER IN THE WORLD REPORTED THE DEATH OF JOHN wAYNE.
-OVER THE YEARS, I traveled the world in search of his movie locations and i LEARNED THE ROPES OF COLLECTING the true ORIGINALS, i befriended other knowledgeable collectors, traveled great distances to unearth treasures. for every john wayne afficionado who's ready to walk the extra mile, my collection is free to visit. enjoy the pictures.
+I STARTED IT THE DAY AFTER JUNE 11, 1979.
+OVER THE YEARS, I traveled the world in search of his movie locations and i LEARNED THE ROPES OF COLLECTING the authentic ORIGINALS, i befriended other knowledgeable collectors, traveled great distances to unearth treasures. for every john wayne afficionado who's ready to walk the extra mile, my collection is free to visit. enjoy the pictures.

 Roland Schaefli, author of "John Wayne was here", with Ethan Wayne, head of Wayne Enterprises, during the 2011 auction of the John Wayne Estate in L.A.